rochakgupta/nextjs-blog/posts/money-manager.md

 date: "2021-02-25"
 ---

 I have been keeping track of my money via a third party service for close to four years now.
 When I started, I was but a fledgling who did not care much about security and what information should be tracked along with transactions.
 So, I went all in and tracked everything with as much detail as possible.
-Over time, I started analyzing the problems I had with the service.
+Over time, I started analyzing the problems I was facing with the service.

 ### Problems